CPK Insurance

 In Tennessee, many welding businesses focus on property damage, fire risk, storm damage, third-party claims, and business interruption.
 If you operate a shop, you may also want coverage for building damage, theft, vandalism, and equipment breakdown.
 Mobile welders usually pay close attention to tools, mobile property, and equipment in transit.

 Tennessee requires workers' compensation for businesses with 5 or more employees.
-Sole proprietors, partners, members of LLCs, and farm laborers are listed as exemptions in the state data provided.
+Sole proprietors, partners, members of LLCs, and farm laborers are listed as exemptions.
 Your quote should reflect your actual headcount and structure.

 A mobile welder in Tennessee often needs more attention on inland marine coverage, equipment in transit, and contractors equipment.
 A shop-based metal fabrication business may place more weight on commercial property insurance, fire risk, storm damage, and business interruption.
 Many businesses need a mix of both.